 It's a tested hacker strategy: hit when you are least likely to be detected.

-Like Labor Day Weekend, Canada Day, or the Fourth of July.
+Like Thanksgiving, Canada Day, or the Fourth of July.

 A real life example of this happened last year, and the hacker's strategy worked very, very well.
 Here is one organization's story.

 Hacker waits to hit on holiday, when security staffing low

 When Timehop announced a breach of 21 million records during summer 2018, it posted an hour-by-hour timeline of the attack and the company's incident response.